MaxSinoh/MythOS/README.md

 #### Then you will get some object files, one EFI file and one elf file.
 ---
 ## Run
-### Tip: The premise is that there is a 'esp' folder in your directory and there is a 'EFI' folder in 'esp', and then there is a 'BOOT' folder in 'EFI'.
 #### If you want to compile MythOS and run it, you can type:
 ```
 make run